Cap Hatfield

-Cap Hatfield was a murderer and feudist.
+Cap Hatfield was a murderer and former deputy sheriff of Logan county.

+In 1896 Cap and his stepson murdered three men, both were found guilty of the murders a year later.
+While in jail Cap studied law and eventually became deputy sheriff of Logan county.

 Early life

 William Anderson Hatfield was born in 1863.
 He was the son of Devil Anse and Levisa Hatfield.
 He was named after his father and probably nicknamed Cap after his father's service in the confederate army.

-Election Day shoot out
+Election Day shoot out and imprisonment

 During the elections in November of 1896, Cap and his 14-year-old stepson, Joe Glenn, killed the mayor of Matewan, Jim Rutherford.

 Later that day Cap and Joe went to a store on their way home.
 At the store a crowd of men gathered outside; among the crowd was Jim Rutherford’s son John, who was drunk.
 When John and Cap saw each other, they opened fire.
 John was killed and so was John’s brother in-law Henderson Chambers, who ran outside the store to see what was going on.

-Imprisonment

 On April 1897, at Mingo Circuit Court in Williamson, Cap and his stepson were found guilty for murder and sentenced to prison for one year.

-While Cap was in prison he began to study law.